-The flowers are small, creamy-white and are borne on branched clusters at the ends of the branches.
+The flowers are small, creamy-white and borne on branched clusters at the ends of the branches.
 They are unisex, with separate female and male flowers in the same cluster and bloom in spring.
 Fertilised flowers develop into round to egg-shaped fruit, 2.5 to 4 cm (1 to 1.6 in) long depending on the variety, with thin, warty green skin, becoming pink-red to red when ripe.
 The pulp is near white, juicy and surrounds a single oval, glossy brown seed.

-It is cultivated for it fruit, which are at their best eaten ripe and fresh out-of-hand.
-The thin, brittle skin is easily peeled away and the pulp is eaten after removing the seed, which is not edible and is discarded.
+Lychee is cultivated for its fruit, which are at their best when eaten ripe and fresh out-of-hand.
+The thin, brittle skin is easily peeled and the pulp is eaten after removing the seed, which is not edible and is discarded.
 The pulp is juicy, smooth, melting and has an agreeable sweet-acid flavour.
-Besides being eaten out-of-hand, the pulp is used as a flavouring in chilled drinks, dairy desserts such as ice cream and yoghurt and in fruit sauces.
-Surplus pulp is commonly canned in syrup, mostly in China and India, or is dried or puréed and frozen.
+Besides being eaten out-of-hand, the pulp is used to flavour chilled drinks, dairy desserts, such as ice cream and yoghurt, and fruit sauces.
+The surplus pulp is commonly canned in syrup, mostly in China and India, or is dried or pureed and frozen.

 It is reported as a major honey plant in China, India, Mauritius, Thailand and Taiwan and as a minor honey plant in South African and Florida.
 Yields are moderate and range from 7 to 27 kgs (15 to 60 lbs) per colony per season.
 The honey is lightly golden, sometimes with a reddish tinge, or dark in dry years and slightly acid in flavour.
 After several months it starts to granulate to a medium grain.

 Lychee is also cultivated with irrigation in areas with low rainfall and a long dry season.
-In fact, most lychee cultivation in India is with irrigation and the centre of Indian lychee cultivation, located around Muzaffarpur, in Bihar state, experiences a dry season lasting 7 months.
+Most lychee cultivation in India is with irrigation, with Muzaffarpur, in Bihar state, which experiences a dry season of 7 months, the centre of cultivation.

 High chill varieties suited to cool subtropical climates include 'Brewster', 'Kwai May Red', 'No Mai Tszâ€™, 'Sah Keng', 'Salathial', 'Shahi' and 'Wai Chee'.